Upendhar10/Frontend-Dev-ReactJS/01-Inception/Notes.md

 ## Module :

-- `module` keyword allows you to import modules, which makes it easier to organize your code.
+- `module` keyword allows us to import modules, which makes it easier to organize our code.

   1. Enables strict mode by default.
 This makes your code run faster, and reports more runtime errors instead of silently ignoring them.
-  2. Execute your code only after the DOM has initialized (similar to defer), which makes DOM manipulation easier.
+  2. Executes code only after the DOM has initialized (similar to defer), which makes DOM manipulation easier.
-  3. Thanks to this, you won't need to listen to load / readystatechange / DOMContentLoaded events.
+  3. Thanks to this, we won't need to listen to load / readystatechange / DOMContentLoaded events.
   4. Prevent top level variables from implicitly polluting the global namespace.
-  5. Allow you to use top-level await in supported engines.
+  5. Allows to use top-level await in supported engines.
   6. Load and parse your code asynchronously, which improves load performance.

   ```